zilishen/documentation/content/nginx/admin-guide/monitoring/live-activity-monitoring.md

 ---
+description: Track the performance of NGINX Plus and your apps in real time, on the built-in live activity monitoring dashboard or by feeding the JSON to other tools.
+docs: DOCS-425
+doctypes:
+- task
 title: Live Activity Monitoring
-description: Track the performance of NGINX Plus and your apps in real time, on the built-in live activity monitoring dashboard or by feeding the JSON to other tools.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-425"
 ---